-Even before the coronavirus, the world was seeing the impact of the climate crisis.
-Evidence of its mounting toll was surfacing regularly in the form of deadly wildfires, warming seas, and stronger storms.
+Even before the coronavirus, the world was seeing the impact of climate change.
+Evidence was surfacing regularly in the form of deadly wildfires, warming seas, and stronger storms.

-The cost of these events is already staggering.
+The cost of these events is also becoming clear.
 In 2019, Morgan Stanley pegged the three-year bill from climate change at $650 billion, and United Nations scientists are forecasting more than $50 trillion in climate-linked damages by 2040.

-At the same time, people are starting to realize they must make changes to avert the worst.
-In early 2020, a survey found that 78% consumers take the environment into consideration when making purchases, at least occasionally.
+At the same time, people are starting to realize they must make changes to help transition the world to a net-zero future.
+In early 2020, a survey found that 78 percent consumers take the environment into consideration when making purchases, at least occasionally.

 We’re both in the midst of climate change and on the brink of a green revolution—two forces that could reshape the economy as we know it, much like the digital revolution did before them.
 Like any major upheaval, there will be winners and losers.